kristy-lam/df-challenge-3-address-book/docs/class-diagrams-test-plan.md

 - [x] 1.11 Validator throws exception when name is white space
 - [x] 1.12 Validator throws exception when email address is not in the correct format
 - [x] 1.13 Valid contact is added to address book
-- [x] 1.14 A success message is printed when a contact is created
+- [x] 1.14 Prints success message when a contact is created

 **2. As a user, I should be able to add a contact with unique phone number and email address to the address book, so that there will not be duplicate contacts.**
 - [x] 2.1 Throws exception when phone number is duplicating with another contact